Symptoms Of A Bad ECU And Replacement Cost

 Limp Mode Car

 It’s impossible to give you a comprehensive list of “strange things” that might be happening in your car.
 It could be absolutely anything – anything at all.
-However, here are a few well-known examples.
+However, here are a few typical examples.

 • Limp mode